Updating your gender details with us

 The chromosomal, gonadal and anatomical characteristics associated with biological sex.

 A part of a person’s personal and social identity.
 It refers to the way a person feels, presents and is recognised in the community.

 Those who don't fall within the traditional binary notions of sex and gender, such as male and female.
 This may include people who identify as:

-- neither male nor female, and
+- neither male or female

-- whose cultures may have their own terms for gender identities outside male and female
+- whose cultures may have their own terms for gender identities outside male and female.

 Australian Government Guidelines on the Recognition of Sex and Gender